twolfson/twolfson.com/articles/design-for-developers.md

 - Introductory article: http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/
 - Site: http://oocss.org/

-This will be counter-intuitive to conceptions about "semantic" HTML but it will be fine as it scales across multiple pages and products (this is like [Bootstrap][]).
+This will be counter-intuitive to conceptions about "semantic" HTML but it will be fine as it scales across multiple pages and products whereas "semantic" HTML does not (similar to [Bootstrap][]).

 ### Variations on OOCSS
 Some more opinionated OOCSS philosophies can be found here: